Very bright, very blue, and very red: JWST CAPERS analysis of highly luminous galaxies with extreme UV slopes at $\mathbf{z = 10}$: Data analysis

 \subsection{Galaxy sizes}

 To determine the physical sizes of the galaxies in this work, we use the \textsc{galfit} software \citep{peng2002} to model the 2-dimensional profile of the galaxies in different NIRCam filters.
-We find that all three galaxies are consistent with being point-sources, with no evidence of extended emission.
+We fit a S\'{e}rsic profile with index $n=1$ and find that all three galaxies are consistent with being point-sources, with no evidence of extended emission.
 We place upper limits on the angular size as 0.04-arcsec in F200W and 0.08-arcsec in F444W.
 These correspond to upper limits on the physical sizes of $\lesssim170\, \rm pc$ and $\lesssim340\, \rm pc$ (F200W and F444W, respectively) for each galaxy.
+The FWHM of the F200W and F444W filters are 0.066-arcsec and 0.145-arcsec respectively.
+The pixel scale of the imaging is 0.03-arcsec.